 Ruth was appointed Co-Ordinator following Joyce’s retirement in 2015.

-Originally Claire trained as a nurse, where she met her husband John.They have four children who are now grown up.
-Claire stayed at home to bring up their children and during this time trained as a spiritual director with the Epiphany Group.
-She has been accompanying people on their spiritual journeys for about 12 years.
+Claire trained as a spiritual director with the Epiphany Group and she has been accompanying people on their spiritual journeys for about 13 years.
 Claire regularly offers the Ignatian Spiritual Exercises.
 She took part in the Contemplative Supervision course at Loyola Hall and offers supervision.
-Claire has also been a tutor on the Growth in Prayer and Reflective Living Course.
+She has also been a tutor on the Growth in Prayer and Reflective Living Course.
 Claire loves cooking and enjoys bringing this ministry with her.
 Her home is in Edinburgh but she will continue to travel up to be residential at the Coach House on a regular basis.

 After many years in a monastic community I trained in spiritual direction/accompaniment with the Jesuits at Loyola Hall, subsequently joining the Epiphany Group.
 On being asked to join the Coach House team I felt both challenged and quietly pleased.
 I still feel challenged yet also quietly pleased to be walking alongside others……following our longing hearts.

 Seonaid lives in South Uist, but stays here, usually for four periods each year, to help provide residential retreats.